-Special meetings are those meetings held on a day other than a scheduled Tuesday which are called for the purpose of transacting limited municipal business which cannot otherwise be transacted in a timely fashion.
-"Special meetings shall be called by the clerk on the written request of the mayor, city manager, or any two (2) members of the Council on at least twenty-four (24) hours notice to each member of the Council, but a special meeting may be held on shorter notice if all members of the Council are present or have waived notice thereof in writing.
+Special meetings are those meetings held which are called for the purpose of transacting limited municipal business which cannot otherwise be transacted in a timely fashion.
+"Special meetings shall be called by the clerk on the written request of the mayor, city manager, or any two (2) members of the Council on at least twenty-four (24) hours' notice to each member of the Council, but a special meeting may be held on shorter notice if all members of the Council are present or have waived notice thereof in writing.
 No action shall be taken by the council on any item of business that has not been stated in the notice of the meeting."
 (Charter, § 5.2)